SearchWP Blog

 Step 1: Install and Activate SearchWP

-To get started, grab your copy of SearchWP here.
+To get started, you can grab your copy of SearchWP by visiting the website and signing up for a new account.

-Once done, navigate to your SearchWP account and go to the Downloads section.
+Once done, you will need to navigate to your SearchWP account and go to the Downloads section.

 Then, click the Download SearchWP button and save the plugin ZIP file to your computer.

-After the download is complete, copy your SearchWP license key in the lower-left corner.
+After the download is complete, you should also copy your SearchWP license key in the lower-left corner.

-Once you activate your copy of the plugin, you can start customizing your WordPress search engine to make it consider tags.
+Next, you can start customizing your site’s search engine to make it consider tags.

 Step 2: Make WordPress Search by Tags

-After that, you’ll see the drop-down menu where you can choose which post taxonomies you want to make searchable.
+Go ahead and click on the Taxonomies field.
+You’ll see the dropdown menu where you can choose which post taxonomies you want to make searchable.

-Click on the Tags taxonomy to add it as an attribute to the Posts search source.
+Simply select the Tags (post_tag) taxonomy to add it as an attribute.

 When you’re finished adding taxonomies, click Done.